Insights Desk

 Brooklyn Bridge Accident Data: Key Stats

-Belt Parkway recorded 1,338 crashes and 8 fatalities in 2023, the highest crash count of any single roadway in New York City.
+Belt Parkway recorded 1,338 crashes in 2023, the highest crash count of any single roadway in New York City.